Sabine Mauderer

-Sabine Mauderer is a member of the executive board of Deutsche Bundesbank and she is known for her work in encouraging banks to consider the impact of climate change on banks.
-She has also worked at the KfW Banking Group.
+Sabine Mauderer is a German lawyer who has been serving as a member of the executive board of Deutsche Bundesbank since 2018.

+Mauderer is known for her work in encouraging banks to consider the impact of climate change on banks.
+Prior to joining Bundesbank, she held leadership roles at the KfW Banking Group.

-Education and early career
+Early life and education

 Mauderer was born in Schleswig-Holstein in 1970.
-Mauderer studied Law at Osnabrueck University and the University of Seville, graduating in 1998.
+She studied Law at Osnabrueck University and the University of Seville, graduating in 1998.
 In 2000, she earned a PhD in Law from Osnabrueck University.
+In 2009, she also obtained an Executive MBA from ESSEC Business School and Mannheim Business School.

+Career

-In 2009, Mauderer obtained an Executive MBA from ESSEC Business School and Mannheim Business School.
-From 2003 until 2006, she worked at the German Federal Ministry of Finance on financial markets.
-From 2004 to 2005, Mauderer was seconded to the German Embassy in Washington, D.C.
+From 2003 until 2006, Mauderer worked at the German Federal Ministry of Finance on financial markets.
+From 2004 to 2005, she was seconded to the German Embassy in Washington, D.C.

 In 2006, Mauderer joined the KfW Banking Group where she held several senior positions.

+Bundesbank, 2018–present

-In 2018, she was appointed to the Executive Board of the Deutsche Bundesbank.
+In 2018, Mauderer was appointed to the Executive Board of the Deutsche Bundesbank.
 In January 2022, she was appointed Vice-Chair of the Network for Greening the Financial System.